L-michelle/Projects/Gym Churn Prediction/readme.md

-# Gym Churn Prediction Using Machine Learning
+# Predictive Modeling for Gym Member Retention

 The gym chain Model Fitness is developing a customer interaction strategy based on analytical data.
 Model Fitness has digitized a number of its customer profiles.
 In this project, we will analyze them and come up with a customer retention strategy.
 We will: